Azure/enterprise-azure-policy-as-code/Docs/desired-state-strategy.md

 ![image.png](Images/shared-excluded.png)

-You can exclude any combination of scopes, Policy definitions, Policy Set definitions and Policy Assignments.
+You can exclude any combination of scopes, Policies, Policy Sets and Policy Assignments.
 Simple wild cards are allowed.

 ``` json
 "desiredState": {